cpmech/russell/README.md

 **Russell** (Rust Scientific Library) assists in developing high-performance computations involving linear algebra, sparse linear systems, differential equations, statistics, and continuum mechanics using the Rust programming language.
 The applications built with Russell revolve around the computational mechanics discipline; however, since Russell deals with fundamental mathematics and numerics, it is also helpful for other disciplines.

+Russell aims to deliver efficient, reliable, and easy-to-maintain code.
+Thus, Russell implements several unit and integration tests and requires test coverage to be over 95%.
+For the sake of code maintenance, Russell avoids overcomplicated Rust constructions.
+Nonetheless, Russell considers a good range of Rust concepts, such as generics and traits, and convenient/powerful constructs, such as enums, options, and results.
+Another goal of Russell is to publish examples of all computations in the documentation to assist the user/developer.

 Available libraries: